-If you want to turn automatic syncing off, open the app and select Menu, then Settings, then Back up and sync, which you can tap to turn on or off.
+If you want to turn automatic syncing off, open the app and select Menu > Settings > Back up and sync, which you can tap to turn on or off.

 CAVEAT ALERT: If you’re using Apple’s iCloud Photo Library, be wary.
 Sometimes your photos stored in the cloud are visible on your device, but not technically stored on them.
 As such, Google Photos might be unable to see and save said content.
 There’s an easy, yet slightly irritating solution to this: make sure every file is saved on your smartphone/computer.
 Annoying, yes, but it’s a foolproof plan.